-A W-2 form is a multipart form:
+Form W-2 is a multipart form:

 It is necessary to provide information on total wages and withholding for each employee for last year:

-In Box 12, for each W-2 employers need to indicate if each employee participates in a retirement plan or a nonqualified plan with a company, if this employee is a statutory employee, or if the person received third-party sick pay.
+In Box 12, for each Form W-2 employers need to indicate if each employee participates in a retirement plan or a nonqualified plan with a company, if this employee is a statutory employee, or if the person received third-party sick pay.

-Box 13 of the W-2 requires information about deductions for employee benefit plans and other deductions that must be reported on the employee’s income tax return.
+Box 13 of the Form W-2 requires information about deductions for employee benefit plans and other deductions that must be reported on the employee’s income tax return.

 Employers may want to add an internal control number on each Form W-2 if they are paying many employees.

-Employers send the W-2 form to the Social Security Administration (SSA) by the end of February.
+Employers send the Form W-2 to the Social Security Administration (SSA) by the end of February.
 The forms can be submitted online to the SSA by using their Business Online service.
 In case there are 250 or more W-2 forms, employers have to submit them to the SSA online.

 The Tax Cuts and Jobs Act (TCJA) made signiﬁcant changes to tax rates, deductions, tax credits, and withholding calculations, beginning in 2018.
 New IRS withholding tables were published in January, and the 2018 Form W-4 was released in February.
-The IRS made few changes for 2018, and determined that employees would not be required to complete a new Form W-4 for 2018.
-However, it was strongly recommended and for some people it may be advisable.
+The IRS made few changes for 2018 and determined that employees would not be required to complete a new Form W-4 for 2018.
+However, it was strongly recommended and for some people, it may be advisable.

-The most current W-4 must be signed by the employee and kept in the employee’s payroll folder to verify the amount of federal income tax withholding.
+The most current Form W-4 must be signed by the employee and kept in the employee’s payroll folder to verify the amount of federal income tax withholding.

-Many U.S. states use their own variation of the W-4 form to record state withholding amounts.
+Many U.S. states use their own variation of the Form W-4 to record state withholding amounts.
 Some states do not allow electronic capture of W-4 information.

 IRS Form 940 is the federal unemployment tax annual report form.
 This form is used to report and pay unemployment taxes to the IRS.

 The form calculates the employer’s federal unemployment tax liability, then adjusts for any state unemployment taxes paid, and calculates the unemployment tax due.
-Finally, the form compares unemployment tax due for the year to the tax already paid.
+Finally, the form compares the unemployment tax due for the year to the tax already paid.
 Employers need to pay any unemployment tax still due to the IRS.